 You’ve saved me a great deal of work, Melinda, and done it so much better than I could have myself.
 Many thanks.”
 Joanna Yates

-Melinda details everything one may need to start this amazing walking tour of the Burgundy Canals: Distances, Village population and history, rest stops, luggage drop off and pick up, hotels, gites, restaurants and much more.
+Melinda details everything one may need to start this amazing walking tour of the Burgundy Canal: distances, village population and history, rest stops, luggage drop off and pick up, hotels, gîtes, restaurants and much more.

-Privacy Policy – I Love Walking in France will collect your name and email address for electronic delivery of the Burgundy Canal guidebook.
+Privacy policy – I Love Walking in France will collect your name and email address for electronic delivery of the guidebook.
 This information will never be shared or sold to another party.